phplego/tint/README.md

 <br>
 <br>

+### About this fork

+This package is a fork of the original [lmittmann/tint](https://github.com/lmittmann/tint) package.
+This fork adds support for color expressions in log messages.

+### Overview

 Package `tint` implements a zero-dependency [`slog.Handler`](https://pkg.go.dev/log/slog#Handler) that writes tinted (colorized) logs.
 Its output format is inspired by the `zerolog.ConsoleWriter` and [`slog.TextHandler`](https://pkg.go.dev/log/slog#TextHandler).